“There are as many ways to interact with gender identity as there are people.” ~River Green, Outside In Medical Assistant

 “There are as many ways to interact with gender identity as there are people.”

-Our providers have taken the time to learn how to provide treatment for gender dysphoria, which is the feeling of discomfort that can occur in people whose gender identity is different from the sex they were assigned at birth, and can support patients who are interested in medical interventions.
+Our providers take time to learn how to provide treatment for gender dysphoria, which is the feeling of discomfort that can occur in people whose gender identity is different from the sex they were assigned at birth, and can support patients who are interested in medical interventions.
 We also offer gender affirming hormone therapy (GAH).
-While Outside In staff participate in an orientation and training related to gender affirming care, much of our staff’s knowledge comes from their experience and from a genuine openness to learning from patients.
+While Outside In staff participate in orientation and training related to gender affirming care, much of our staff’s knowledge comes from their experience and a genuine openness to learning from patients.

 Why is gender affirming care important?

 It is important that gender affirming care is offered to everyone and is part of everyone’s care – even people who are not here specifically for transgender care.
-Health care and other services are commonly a closed door for people.
+Healthcare and other services are commonly a closed door for people.
 And when doors are closed, it can mean a lack of pursuing care.
-It is not uncommon for transgender and gender nonconforming people to have a marginalized health care experience – and that can make it difficult to come to a clinic.
+It is not uncommon for transgender and gender nonconforming patients to have marginalized healthcare experiences – and that can make it difficult to come to a clinic.
 It can be so demoralizing and devastating for someone to have an institution deny their identity – deny who they are.

 It is so important for patients to trust that their provider will treat them with compassion, will treat them as their gender – and will treat them at all.
-Transgender and gender nonconforming people often postpone or choose to not engage in health care because of discrimination.
-There are still many places where transgender people can be denied care.
+Transgender and gender nonconforming patients often postpone or choose to not engage in healthcare because of discrimination.
+There are still many places where members of the transgender community can be denied care.
 And it is common for transgender people to encounter providers who discount their symptoms because they are transgender, and this makes people not want to go to the doctor at all.

-At Outside In, we want to make sure that the people we are serving are getting the care and attention they need and that they feel welcome and comfortable.
+At Outside In, we want to make sure that those we serve are getting the care and attention they need and that they feel welcome and comfortable.
 We want our patients to know that they can come to us with their needs, problems, barriers – anything that is making them feel unwell or unhealthy or harder for them to live their lives.

 What does gender affirming care look like at Outside In?